magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 However, even though simply listening to the Dhamma may not lead to realization, it is beneficial.
-There were, in the Buddha’s time, those who realized the Dhamma, even realizing the highest realization – – while listening to a discourse.
+There were, in the Buddha’s time, those who realized the Dhamma, even realizing the highest realization – arahantship – while listening to a discourse.
 But those people were already highly developed, their minds already understood to some extent.
 It’s like a football.
 When a football is pumped up with air it expands.
 Now the air in that football is all pushing to get out, but there’s no hole for it to do so.
 As soon as a needle punctures the football the air comes bursting out.

 This is the same.
 The minds of those disciples who were enlightened while listening to the Dhamma were like this.
 As long as there was no